nguyentran0212/iegems-website/_posts/2024-06-01-review-AFUL-Explorer.md

 ![](/assets/images/AFUL-Explorer/Explorer_00016.jpg)

-One area where Explorer impresses me was the nuanced details.
+One area where Explorer impresses me was the resolution of the treble.
 When focusing on cymbals and hi-hats in Polyphia tracks, I can discern subtle details in the decay of cymbal hits, rather than just a high-pitched splashy noise.
 In direct comparison to my benchmark IEMs, the AFUL Explorer matches the resolution of the Moondrop Blessing 2, which I consider my standard for a "Good" rating of 3/5.
 Consequently, I rate the resolution of the AFUL Explorer as 3/5 (Good).

 **Stereo imaging and soundstage:** *Stereo imaging or "soundstage" is a psychoacoustic illusion that different recording elements appear at various locations inside and around your head.
 Your brain creates based on the cues in the recording, which are enhanced or diminushed by your IEMs, your DAC, and your amplifier.
 In rare cases, with some specific songs, some IEMs can trick you into thinking that the sound comes from the environment (a.k.a., "holographic")*